 In university, I took a course in Tudor and Stuart history and on the first day, the professor went around the room to learn why we had each chosen to take the course.
 I had been thrilled to register for this as I’d been really into this part of history since a childhood trip to the U.K. where I bought up a bunch of kid-friendly biographies of figures like Elizabeth I, the wives of Henry VIII, and Mary Queen of Scots.
 We went around the room and person after person — mostly women — explained that they were really into Henry VIII.
 Each person followed this statement with a sheepish giggle, and when it came to me, I repeated the same thing.
 The male teacher, with mock incredulity, was like, “What is it about this man that fascinates so many people?”

 And the thing is, Henry himself doesn’t fascinate me whatsoever.
-He is responsible for history remembering the names of Katherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Katherine Howard, and Katherine Parr; he fathered Mary Tudor and Elizabeth I; and of course there’s the whole invented-the-Anglican-faith-caused-a-lengthy-period-of-religious-war side of things.
+He is responsible for history remembering the names of Katherine of Aragon, Anne Boleyn, Jane Seymour, Anne of Cleves, Katherine Howard, and Katherine Parr; he fathered Queen Mary I and Queen Elizabeth I; and of course there’s the whole invented-the-Anglican-faith-caused-a-lengthy-period-of-religious-war side of things.
 I had conflated an interest in the women who surrounded Henry with an interested in the man himself, which is part of why that class wound up being not at all what I’d wanted it to be.
 We studied Henry and his father and the men in his family tree, spending time looking at his advisors and the various religious leaders and I clung to any mention of any of the women in this story.

 Which brings us to this essay.
 I am going to be writing about each of Henry’s wives and daughters, considering who they were apart from their connection with him.
 This first in the series will look at his first wife, Katherine of Aragon.
 As there are a lot of Katherines throughout this saga, I’m going with this spelling as, although she was born Catalina, as Queen she signed her name with the spelling Katherine.
 And the thing is that she lived a relatively long life, for the era, and she’s best remembered for being the wife Henry was so desperate to extricate himself from that he basically created the Anglican faith.
 Anne Boleyn is remembered as a sexy, intelligent, ambitious woman — especially in comparison to the perception of Katherine as a menopausal, over-the-hill, out of touch woman clinging to a failing marriage.